zayter/disbursement_backend/README.md

 6. Improve Swagger Documentation by adding more cases and schemas.
 7. Add the manager role to see Disbursements for all Merchants , a Merchant should only see his Disbursements
 8. Add Tracking/Logs for the collect Job and better retry logic if process fails
+9. Dockerize
+10. Separate this service into multiple micro services such as authentication and disbursement calculation
-9. Add more Unit testings those are never enough :)
+11. Add more Unit testings those are never enough :)